carshair/hiring-backend-assessment/README.md

 Scope Clarifications:

 - The scope of your responsibilities are limited to the isolated feature of collecting and storing the information presented on the UI sketch.
-Although it is implied the car is "owned" by a Host account, design and implementation of User accounts is outside the scope of your responsibilities.
+Although it is implied the car is "owned" by a Host account, design and implementation of accounts is outside the scope of your responsibilities.
+Assume cars are not owned by users.
 - Frontend design/implementation is not required.

 #### Constraints